 An inaccuracy is considered deliberate where a person gives HMRC a document that they know contains an inaccuracy.
 It is not necessary to demonstrate that the person knew what the accurate figure was, only that they knew that the figure they put on the document was not accurate.

 Where the failure to submit an amended return is remedied without unreasonable delay of discovering the error, the penalty may be reduced by a maximum of 100%.
 When considering what amounts to unreasonable delay, each case will be judged on its own merits in view of the facts and the company’s circumstances.

 How to calculate the penalty

-Once you have established the facts you should send a referral to ESSU by sending an email to Shareschemes, SPT (Specialist PT ESSU).
+Once you have established the facts you should send a referral to Employee Shares and Securities Unit (ESSU) by sending an email to Shareschemes, SPT (Specialist PT ESSU).
 Include in your email details of the inaccuracy found, the behaviours established and your penalty recommendations.

 - consider the information provided

 A careless or deliberate penalty is calculated following the general principles of Schedule 24 penalties.

 A lower penalty will be charged where the inaccuracy is considered to be careless as opposed to deliberate.

 Penalties fall into certain ranges.
 The disclosure reduction will determine where they fall within that range.